Tottenham Court Road Tube, exit 1 | Map

 Short description: Beatles London – The Magical Mystery Tour is waiting to take you away

-The Beatles Magical Mystery Tour takes place every Wednesday at 2pm, every Thursday at 11 am and every Sunday at 11 am.
+The Beatles Magical Mystery Tour takes place every* Sunday at 11 am, every** Wednesday at 2 pm and every Thursday at 11 am.
 Meet Richard P. just outside exit 1 of Tottenham Court Road Tube Stop.
 N.B. we make a short Tube journey to Abbey Road so getting a Day Travel Card or an Oyster Card – – is a good idea.
-The walk ends at the Abbey Road Studio, a three-minute walk from St. John's Wood Tube Stop.
+The walk ends at the Abbey Road Studio, a three-minute walk from St. John's Wood Tube Stop. *Except Dec.
+24 **Except in Dec. and Jan.

 And for a preview of the London Walks Beatles Walks – Watch the video